jvanz/jvanz.github.io-src/content/git_partial_commit.md

 Stage this hunk [y,n,q,a,d,/,K,j,J,g,e,?]?
 ```

-Second hunk should be ignored too:
+Second hunk should not be added either:

 ```
 Stage this hunk [y,n,q,a,d,/,K,j,J,g,e,?]? n